danielerapati/2years-oncall/PITCHME.md

 </div>
 Note:
 << underlying story: call on 6th July 2017 >>
-the phone rang around 1:15 in the morning Thursday last week
+the phone rang at 1:15 in the morning Thursday last week

 +++